-4. Disclosure by Members of Council Staff Preparing Reports for Meetings must, immediately upon becoming aware of the conflict of interest, provide a written notice to the Chief Executive Officer disclosing the conflict of interest and explaining the nature of the conflict of interest and indicating whether it is a general conflict of interest or a material conflict of interest.
+4. Disclosure by Members of Council Staff Preparing Reports for Meetings must, immediately upon becoming aware of the conflict of interest, provide a written notice to the Chief Executive Officer disclosing the conflict of interest and explaining the nature of the conflict of interest and indicating whether it is a general conflict of interest or a material conflict of interest and must leave the room when the report is being considered.

 - 4.1 A member of Council staff who, in their capacity as a member of Council staff, has a conflict of interest in a matter in respect of which they are preparing or contributing to the preparation of a Report for the consideration of a:

 - 4.1.1 Council meeting;

-- 4.1.2 Delegated Committee meeting;
+- 4.1.2 Delegated Committee meeting; or

+- 4.1.3 Executive Leadership Team meeting

-- 4.2 The Chief Executive Officer must ensure that the Report referred to in sub-Rule 4.1records the fact that a member of Council staff disclosed a conflict of interest in the subject-matter of the Report. - 4.3 If the member of Council staff referred to in sub-Rule 4.1is the Chief Executive Officer. - 4.3.1 the written notice referred to in sub-Rule 4.1must be given to the Mayor; and - 4.3.2 the obligation imposed by sub-Rule 4.2 may be discharged by any other member of Council staff responsible for the preparation of the Report.
+- 4.2 The Chief Executive Officer must ensure that the Report referred to in sub-Rule 4.1records the fact that a member of Council staff disclosed a conflict of interest in the subject-matter of the Report. - 4.3 If the member of Council staff referred to in sub-Rule 4.1 is the Chief Executive Officer: - 4.3.1 the written notice referred to in sub-Rule 4.1 must be given to the Mayor, and - 4.3.2 the obligation imposed by sub-Rule 4.2 may be discharged by any other member of Council staff responsible for the preparation of the Report.

-Disclosure of Conflict of Interest by Members of Council Staff in the Exercise of Delegated Power
+5. Disclosure of Conflict of Interest by Members of Council Staff in the Exercise of Delegated Power

-- 5.1 A member of Council staff who has a conflict of interest in a matter requiring a decision to be made by the member of Council staff as delegate must, immediately upon becoming aware of the conflict of interest, provide a written notice to the Chief Executive Officer explaining the nature of the conflict of interest and indicating whether it is a general conflict of interest or a material conflict of interest. - 5.2 If the member of Council staff referred to in sub-Rule 5.1 is the Chief Executive Officer, the written notice must be given to the Mayor.
+- A member of Council staff who has a conflict of interest in a matter requiring a decision to be made by the member of Council staff as delegate must, immediately upon becoming aware of the conflict of interest, provide a written notice to the Chief Executive Officer explaining the nature of the conflict of interest and indicating whether it is a general conflict of interest or a material conflict of interest. - 5.2 If the member of Council staff referred to in sub-Rule 5.1 is the Chief Executive Officer, the written notice must be given to the Mayor.